-Lake Toba in Sumatra, Indonesia, is the world's largest volcanic lake, and also one of the best places in Asia to chill out for a few days or longer.
-There may not be an abundance of things to do at Lake Toba, but the atmosphere is so pleasant that you probably won't even notice!
+Lake Toba in Sumatra, Indonesia, is the world's largest volcanic lake and also one of the best places in Asia to chill out for a few days.
+There may not be an abundance of things to do at Lake Toba, but the atmosphere is so pleasant that you probably won't even notice.
 Renting a motorbike or private car is the best way to visit several small sights in one day.
 Pulau Samosir, a newly formed island inside the lake, is blessed with great scenery, friendly locals, and a pleasant vibe.

-Visit an Ancient Batak Village
+Explore an Ancient Batak Village

 See the Tomb of King Sidabutar

-Just three miles southeast of Tuk-tuk in the village of Tomok are more stone remains and ancient tombs.
-The site is small but interesting, however, you must negotiate a labyrinth of tacky souvenir stalls to visit the site.
+Just three miles southeast of Tuk-tuk, in the village of Tomok, are more stone remains and ancient tombs.
+The site is small but interesting, however, you must negotiate a labyrinth of souvenir stalls to visit the site.
 Find the ruins by taking a right from the main road in Tomok through the narrow alley lined with souvenir stalls.
 Most people find the carved man on the front of the largest sarcophagus strangely out of place.

 Drive Around the Island